syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/gallery-items.md

 # Gallery Items in ##Platform_Name## Ribbon Control

-Gallery items in the ribbon control are visual representations of commands or options, providing a quick way for users to access and execute specific functions.
-Galleries display related items visually, giving users a fast and easy way to choose or move through different options, making things simple and quick for everyone.

-You can render the gallery Ribbon item by setting the [type](../api/ribbon/ribbonItemType/) property to `Gallery`.
-You can also customize the gallery item using the [RibbonGallerySettingsModel](../api/ribbon/ribbonGallerySettingsModel/), which provides options such as `groups`, `itemCount`, `popupHeight`, `popupWidth` and more.
+The Ribbon supports Gallery view which allows users to perform specific actions by displaying a collection of related items, including icons, content, or images.
+You can render the gallery item by setting the [type](../api/ribbon/ribbonItemType/) property to `Gallery` and customize the it by using the [RibbonGallerySettingsModel](../api/ribbon/ribbonGallerySettingsModel/), which provides options such as `groups`, `itemCount`, `popupHeight`, `popupWidth` and more.

 ## Groups

-Groups in the gallery organize related items, simplifying user navigation.
-You can render the group inside the gallery items by using [groups](../api/ribbon/ribbonGallerySettingsModel/#groups) property.
-You can also customize the group in gallery items through [RibbonGalleryGroupModel](../api/ribbon/ribbonGalleryGroupModel/), which provides options such as `items`, `iconCss`, `header` and more.
+You can render the groups inside the gallery items by using [groups](../api/ribbon/ribbonGallerySettingsModel/#groups) property and customize the groups using [RibbonGalleryGroupModel](../api/ribbon/ribbonGalleryGroupModel/), which provides options such as `items`, `cssClass`, `header` and more.

-### Items
+### Adding items

-Gallery items represent individual elements within a group, allowing users to interact with specific functionalities.
-You can render the gallery items by using [items](../api/ribbon/ribbonGalleryGroupModel/#items) property.
-You can also customize the gallery items through [RibbonGalleryItemModel](../api/ribbon/ribbonGalleryItemModel/), which provides options such as `content`, `iconCss`, `disabled` and more.
+You can render the gallery items by using [items](../api/ribbon/ribbonGalleryGroupModel/#items) property and customize using the [RibbonGalleryItemModel](../api/ribbon/ribbonGalleryItemModel/), which provides options such as `content`, `iconCss`, `disabled` and more.

 {% if page.publishingplatform == "typescript" %}